 Send us a message through your MyDORWAY account by logging in and clicking Send DOR a Message in the I Want To menu.

-Our satellite offices in Dillon and Sumter are currently closed.
-Bennettsville, Kingstree, and Orangeburg are open.
+Our satellite office in Sumter is currently closed.
+Bennettsville, Dillon, Kingstree, and Orangeburg are open.

 As South Carolina responds to the COVID-19 pandemic, the SCDOR has modified some of our service options, but we remain open and ready to assist taxpayers.
 Our top priority is the health and safety of our customers and employees.
 Thank you for your patience and understanding as we face the challenges of COVID-19 together.